vivekthangam/CheatSheet_Tutorial/system_design.md

 Solution: Use the Observer Pattern.
 When a message hits the broker, the NotificationService (an observer) sees the user is offline and triggers a Push Notification via Firebase (FCM) or Apple (APNS).

-💡 Interview Tip: The "Group Chat" Scalability
+ðŸ’¡ Interview Tip: The "Group Chat" Scalability
 If the interviewer asks: "How do you handle a group with 10,000 members?"

 Explain that you don't send 10,000 individual messages at once.